anjuna-security/apm-secure-deployments/azure/README.md

 **Note**: the `--tls-pfx-password` is optional in this case and will depend on whether your certificate is password protected or not.

-If no password is provided, `infra.sh` expects the input certificate to be unprotected and in order to guarantee its safety, the script will generate a strong random password, protect the PFX file with it and store it encrypted in AKV with APM's master key.
+If no password is provided, `infra.sh` expects the input certificate to be unprotected, and in order to guarantee its safety, the script will generate a strong random password, protect the PFX file with it, and store it encrypted in AKV with APM's master key.

 Only PKCS12 Certificates are supported.
 If you have a PEM certificate and key, you can convert them to PKCS12 format with the following command: